mzrida/mzrida/README.md

 ### Hi there 👋
 I am a PhD Student in Operations Research at North Carolina State University.
-My research focuses on solving Financial Math Problems using stochastic programming and Deep learning techniques.
-During my journey at NC state, I have developed a strong background in Linear/Non-linear/Stochastic optimization as well as in Machine learning.
+My research focuses on solving Financial Math Problems using Reinforcement Learning and Deep learning techniques.
+During my journey at NC state, I have developed a strong background in Linear/Non-linear/Stochastic optimization as well as a strong familiarity with Machine learning algorithms.

 I am creating this github to post ML/AI/DL projects I have been working on during the last few years I will also include Few projects in C and C++

 🌱 I’m currently learning how to apply Machine learning to other portfolio optimization problems as well as other fields such as speech recognition.

-I will be graduating with my PhD degree in May, 2021 and I am looking for full time opportunities in Data science, Machine leaning, Financial Math...
+I will be graduating with my PhD in May, 2021 and I am looking for full time opportunities in Data science, Machine leaning, Financial Math...

 📫 How to reach me: mzrida91@gmail.com